SoftwareAG/c8y-docs/content/apama/best-practices-bundle/limitations.md

 ### Specific Apama limitations when using Apama EPL Apps

-* For ease of use, the correlator startup is controlled by Cumulocity.
+* For ease of use, the correlator startup is controlled by Cumulocity IoT.
 Thus, features that require you to change configuration files or command line options are not accessible.

 	The Apama features affected by this include: